snake-py/learn-ml-ai/regression-cumulative-project/k-nearst-neighbors/notes.md

 The three steps of the k algo

-1. Normalize the data
+1. Normalize the data (more info can be found <a href="../normalization.md">here</a>)
 2. Find the k nearest neighbors
 3. Classify the new point based on those neighbors

 ## Step 1 normalize the data

 it is important that all data points have the same impact on the model.
 Hence the data need to normalized, which means all values are brought to a number between 0 and 1.
-See the following python implementation.
+See the following python implementation. (more info can be found <a href="../normalization.md">here</a>)

 ```python
 def min_max_normalize(lst):